CGM Deep Dive

 - users trusting the CGM implicitly,

-Hypothetically – and this is deliberately blunt – if we could ask someone who had suffered a worst-case tail event:
+Hypothetically — and this is deliberately blunt — if it were possible to ask someone who had suffered a worst-case tail event:

 “Would you have preferred fewer CGM choices, non-silenceable very low and very high alarms, a forced finger-prick at times of doubt, or the inconvenience of an early sensor change or calibration — if it had reduced the chance of this outcome?”

 That is the precautionary principle applied to CGM and AID.
-Short-term quality of life – fewer alarms, less friction – matters deeply.
-But if we remove every layer of safety and transparency to achieve that, we risk trading those gains against an unpriced, asymmetric, and occasionally severe downside.
+Short-term quality of life — fewer alarms, less friction — matters deeply.
+But removing every layer of safety and transparency to achieve that risks trading those gains against an unpriced, asymmetric, and occasionally severe downside.

 This is not a nostalgic defence of “old tech”.
-It’s tail risk mitigation and we need to bring back the lost art of effective finger-prick glucose testing and how to act on the result in CGM context.
+It is tail-risk mitigation, and a case for preserving the skill of effective finger-prick glucose testing in a CGM context.

-Modern blood glucose meters (BGMs) approved for self-monitoring must meet ISO criteria – typically ≥95% of values within ±15 mg/dL (0.8 mmol/L) at lower glucose levels and within ±15% at higher levels (often summarised as “15/15 with >95% of readings”).
+Modern blood glucose meters approved for self-monitoring must meet ISO criteria — typically ≥95% of values within ±15 mg/dL (0.8 mmol/L) at lower glucose levels and within ±15% at higher levels.
+When:

 - a CGM reading feels “off”,